webrecorder/pywb/docs/manual/template-guide.rst

 File: ``banner.html``

-This template is used to render the banner and is used both in framed replay and frameless replay.
+This template is used to render the banner for framed replay.
+It is rendered only rendered in the top/outer frame.

-In framed replay, the template is only rendered in the top/outer frame, while in frameless replay, it is added to every page.

 Template variables: